benshimonz/V1/README.md

   - A set of properties.
 For each property: name (key) and value type
   - A set of pairs of entity types for which the relationship type holds (e.g. Person owns Phone; Person owns Car)

 There is no standard way to define property graph schemas.
-Implementations may vary in many aspects: the properties' data types (basic types, categorical, multivalued, composite, nested) and supported operators, the relationship types directionality (unidirectional, bidirectional, mixed), constraints (mandatory attributes, relationships cardinality, etc.), class type hierarchies, relationship type hierarchies, and more.
+Implementations may vary in many aspects: the properties' data types (basic types, categorical, multivalued, composite, nested) and supported operators, the relationship types supported directionality (unidirectional, bidirectional, mixed), constraints (mandatory attributes, relationships cardinality, etc.), entity type hierarchies, relationship type hierarchies, and more.

 A **schema-based property graph** is a property graph that conforms to a given schema.

 **Why do we need a schema?**

-Schema-free property graphs do not define nor enforce entity-types and relationships-types; each vertex and each edge may contain attributes with any name and any value type.
+Schema-free property graphs do not define nor enforce entity-types nor relationships-types; each vertex and each edge may contain attributes with any name and any value type.
 Without schema we can’t enforce integrity.
 Without integrity there are no formal building-blocks for representing patterns.

-In order to answer queries such as *“Any person that owns a red car”* we need first to:
+In order to ask and answer queries such as *“Any person that owns a red car”* we need first to:
 - Define 'Person' and 'Car' entity types
 - Ensure that each Person and Car entities are of the relevant entity types
 - Define 'owns' relationship type